robocomp/robocomp/components/melex-rodao/sensorsCarla/README.md

-# testCarla
+# sensorsCarla
 Intro to component here

 ## Configuration parameters
-As any other component, *testCarla* needs a configuration file to start.
+As any other component, *sensorsCarla* needs a configuration file to start.
 In
 ```
 etc/config
 ```